mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 leave.
 ```
 ```
-The President's actions have also decimated out- system trade, thus causing a crippling economic crisis.
+The President's actions have also decimated out-system trade, thus causing a crippling economic crisis.
 The only thing holding back major civil unrest is the fear of the consequences, in terms of environmental collapse.
 The President's policy is to prey on the